New Island Tower at Polynesian Village Resort: Opening Date, Timeline & Progress Photos

 The thing is, we have not been negative about every hotel change at Walt Disney World.
 To the contrary, we’ve been more positive than the average reader about recent resort reimaginings, changes, and expansions.
 The DVC conversion at Grand Floridian makes complete sense, and those rooms look nice.
 The new lobby at the Contemporary is fantastic.

 Beyond that, most of the new room designs in the last few years are generally good, with Riviera Resort (above) providing the template for how those should be done.
-I’m even (mostly) optimistic about the recently-announced BoardWalk restaurant and reimagining, aside from the lobby.
+Every DVC room redo since then–from Saratoga Springs to Boulder Ridge and even the new Disneyland Hotel–has been a marked improvement.
+Disney is getting function right–it’s form that’s the problem.

-For the most part, it’s the new builds that I find problematic.
+More specifically, it’s the new builds and cost-cutting design that I find problematic.
 In the last few years, Imagineering has really found its groove with the interiors, including room redesigns.
 By contrast, it seems like the prevailing sentiment is that the exterior and integration of theme simply does not matter.
+It’s cheaper to build boxy towers, so that’s what they do.

 When you compare Walt Disney World resorts built before the mid-1990s to ones built or redesigned in the last few years, there’s generally a clear division.
 Current projects are often interchangeable with real world Holiday Inns or other mid-tier chained brand hotels.